d4n3sh/thedaneshproject/content/posts/2007-09-06-showyourself-widget.md

 ShowYourself is a widget for for websites that displays all the web 2.0 sites or any social networks you belong to.
 For example Friendster, MySpace, YouTube, etc&#8230;..

-What I like about the ShowYourself widget is the fact that I don&#8217;t need to register a profile to utilize the widget.
+What I like about the ShowYourself widget is the fact that I don't need to register a profile to utilize the widget.
 There is a similiar widget from the people at [Wink][2] that I will talk about in my next post.
-Wink needs you to register for a profile but it&#8217;s functionality differs when compared with ShowYourself.
+Wink needs you to register for a profile but it's functionality differs when compared with ShowYourself.

 Generate your own ShowYourself widget using the simple template and copy the resulting code into your blog/site to have the widget show up.